adamdebrouwere/alc-can-bokeh-vis-backend/README.md

 # Alcohol and Cannabis Data Analysis - Django Views

 This project contains a set of Django views and data cleaners that generate various visualizations related to alcohol and cannabis consumption and market trends in Canada.
-To clean the data I use pandas, then create new csv files served to the views which, process data, generate responses, and return JSON responses with dynamic data visualizations.
+To clean the data I use pandas, then create new csv files served to the views which process data, generate responses, and return JSON responses with dynamic data visualizations.
 See the project fully deployed [here](https://alc-can-market-analysis.netlify.app/).

 ## Features